temporalio/edu-versioning-go-code/exercises/version-workflow/README.md

    the previous execution.
 6. Restart the Worker by pressing Ctrl-C in the terminal window where you started it and then running the `go run worker/main.go` command again.
-7. Return to the detail page for this Workflow Execution
-8. Click the downward-facing arrow to the right of the **Request Cancellation** menu near the upper-right portion of the page and select the **Reset** option.
-   * Choose **Reset to last Workflow Task**
-   * Enter "Using versioning to fix a bad deployment" as the reason
-   * Click the **Confirm** button
-9. Follow the **here** link in the confirmation message shown at the top of the screen, which points to the new Workflow Execution created when you reset the Workflow.
-10. Enable the auto-refresh feature using the toggle button near the top of the page.
 You should find that the Workflow Execution completes successfully within the next 30 seconds.